 About the Club

 Interested in aikido?
-Come out a try a few classes for free.
-Come to any class wearing free moving athletic clothing that covers your knees and we will get you started.
+Come and try out a few classes for free.
+Come to any class wearing free-moving athletic clothing that covers your knees, and we will get you started.
 You will be given basic instruction on falling and practicing safely during your first class.
 Feel free to e-mail us with any questions at NUaikido@gmail.com.

-Class Schedule (the below info is pre-pandemic, see our front page for our current practice information)
+(The information below is general; please see our front page for the most current practice information.)

-The aikido club holds classes in the SPAC facility in Studio 1B.
+The Aikido Club holds classes in the SPAC/HCSP facility in Studio 1B.
 We set up the mats prior to class, so please come a few minutes early.
 If you are new to Aikido or martial arts feel free to stop by any time to check out our practice.
-Occasionally there are days when SPAC is closed and we do not have class, so double check our Calendar before stopping by.
-We also train during the summer quarter, please contact is for additional schedule details.
+Occasionally there are days when SPAC/HCSP is closed and we do not have class, so double-check our Calendar before stopping by.
+We also train irregularly during the summer quarter; please contact us for additional schedule details.

 If you decide to join, club dues are only $35 per quarter.
-Ranked members are expected to maintain a current membership with Shimbokukai, the Aikido organization we are affiliated with (dues are $50 per year).
+(Note: these club dues were waived during 2020-23 due to the pandemic, and club dues policy for 2023-24 is currently under review.)
+Ranked members are expected to maintain a current membership with Shimbokukai, the larger Aikido organization with which we are affiliated.
+(Shimbokukai dues for ranked members are $65 per year.)
 Members may attend as few or as many classes per week as fits their schedule.
-Update for 2020: Club dues are currently being waived because of the pandemic.
-Ranked member should still maintain their Shimbokukai memberships.

 For information on our instructors please visit the People section.